wwfyde/dify-docs/en/user-guide/launching-dify-apps/developing-with-apis/README.md

 ### How to use

 Choose an application, and find the API Access in the left-side navigation of the Apps section.
-On this page, you can view the API documentation provided by Dify and manage credentials for accessing the API.
+On this page, you can view the API documentation provided by MoLook and manage credentials for accessing the API.

 <figure><img src="../../../.gitbook/assets/API Access.png" alt=""><figcaption><p>API document</p></figcaption></figure>